 Three years ago today, we were chilling in Havana, celebrating my buddy Michael’s birthday.
 It was an amazing trip.
 Finally getting to visit that forbidden paradise, seeing the beautiful city, meeting new friends, cruising in classic convertibles and sampling all the rums, Hemingway style.
 As the hot August sun beat down on us, we made our way to La Bodeguita del Medio, where today’s drink was born.
 So, please join me now as we stand and make, the Mojito.

 Everything about this drink is amazing.
-Rum, sugar, mint, some bubbles, it’s perfect on a hot afternoon, and trust me, August in Havana is hot.
+Rum, sugar, mint, some bubbles, it is perfect on a hot afternoon, and trust me, August in Havana is hot.
 A man can sweat through linen and seersuckers before noon, and that’s just relaxing in the shade, not replacing a single wooden cobble on the Place de Armes.
 I remember standing at this famous bar where Hemingway used to order his mojitos.
 Our merry band of travelers being refreshed like so many before us.
 It was a joy watching the bartenders make these 16 at a time, muddling mint and sugar before free pouring that amazing Havana Club rum.
 It was an experience for the ages.
 There are not enough words to adequately describe the wonder of the old city.
 It is a truly amazing place.

 Of course, we tend to travel off the beaten path, so it wasn’t long before we were wandering far from the tourist quarter, seeing the other side of real life.
 That side of Havana is very different from the old town.
 There we watched as people stood in line to get “fresh” water from trucks parked on the corner, because the stuff that comes from the taps is infected with cholera.
 Yeah, cholera in the water system, in the 21st century.
 And folks in line to get government supplied clean water, free till it runs out.
 Of course, slipping the water man a little remembrance moved you to the front of the line, guaranteeing that you’d have water to drink or cook or clean with that night.
 We saw poverty of a sort that is rare in the world.
-I’m not gonna dwell on it, but trust me, you’d be shocked by some of the conditions we witnessed.
+I’m not gonna dwell on it, but trust me, you would be shocked by some of the conditions we witnessed.

-You’d also be amazed by the generous and open nature of everyone we met on that side of the city.
+You would also be amazed by the generous and open nature of everyone we met on that side of the city.
 Everyone was kind and helpful and maybe a little concerned that we had gotten lost.
 In the tourist area where a sort of limited capitalism is tolerated and even encouraged, there were lots of hustles, but out in the neighborhoods, it was just people being people.
-It’s always a great reminder to go somewhere vastly different from your own life and find that at our core most folks are decent and want to get along and even help each other out.
+It is always a great reminder to go somewhere vastly different from your own life and find that at our core most folks are decent and want to get along and even help each other out.

 Michael and I have had that same experience together over and over, across four continents and most of the states.
 We’ve practically made it standard procedure to have our expectations blown.
 Whether hanging with Ibrahim and Travolta in North Africa, learning about the jungle and big scary panthers in Brazil or 100 different places where we found, once again, that people are mostly decent and treat you as well as you treat them, no matter what language they speak or what they look like.
 When we stop to see each other, we have a lot more in common than at first glance.